jangirrishabh/jangirrishabh.github.io/myRobots.md

 comments: true
 ---

 > A large part of my day is about designing and fabricating robots, I am interested in all things mechanical and hands on.
 Whenever I see someone holding a screw-driver or fiddling with any electronic component, I make sure I spent the next few hours brainstorming and reverse engineering with them.
-Please have a look.
+Have a look at my creations.

 <div class="imgcap">
 <div align="centre">